Skidoo (film): Critical reception

 Skidoo was a notorious bomb, failing both with critics and at the box office.
+Variety called it "a dreary, unfunny attempt at contemporary comedy."
 Roger Ebert gave it two out of four stars.
 He praised almost everything about it except for its lack of spirit, explaining that Preminger "seems unable to invest his film with any lightness or spontaneity" and that his directing style was "more suited to weighty subject matter."
 Addressing one of the movie's deficiencies, Ebert added, "I have a feeling that it chills Preminger's very soul to imagine he might ever ask an actor to improvise."
 Vincent Canby wrote that it was "something only for Preminger-watchers, or for people whose minds need pressing by a heavy, flat object."
 He was also highly critical of the casting of older stars, saying that "Preminger's use of disintegrating faces is more cruel than comic."

-In 1973 Jonathan Rosenbaum said he valued the film as an "endlessly fascinating aberration... [it] enlists a legion of Fifties TV corpses into an amalgamation of every conceivable Hollywood genre."
+In 1973, Jonathan Rosenbaum said he valued the film as an "endlessly fascinating aberration... [it] enlists a legion of Fifties TV corpses into an amalgamation of every conceivable Hollywood genre."
 In his 2011 review of the DVD in his New York Times column, Dave Kehr framed the film as the product of Preminger being "politically aligned with the kids... but culturally bound to the grownups", which "allows his ambivalence to fester into an across-the-board caricature...
 The result is a finely controlled mess, one of the most uncomfortably evocative films of its time."

+Filmink argued "the film that essentially killed Avalon’s career as a movie star" although stating "Avalon is really good... funny and charming, suiting the anarchy of the movie, positively understated in his scenes with Channing, and far more energetic than Groucho Marx (whose appearance is sad).
+Out of all the cast, Avalon might be considered to have given the best performance (though Frank Gorshin is pretty good too).
+However, Skidoo was such a critical and commercial disaster that the film hurt Avalon’s acting career."